Need some quiet weekend plans away from the action/adventure/machinations of Washington, D.C.? We have a few ideas.

 Your agenda: The charming Red Fox Inn was established in 1728 and has been visited by historical greats like George Washington, John F. Kennedy, and Elizabeth Taylor.
 Try The Goodstone Inn & Estate Restaurant for farm-to-table French cuisine sourced from the onsite organic herb and vegetable gardens.

-Avoid the Sunday blues: With a glass of RdV Vineyards' 2010 Lost Mountain (a Cabernet Sauvignon and Merlot blend) at the foothills of the Blue Ridge Mountains.
+Avoid the Sunday blues: With a glass of RdV Vineyards' Lost Mountain cabernet sauvignon at the foothills of the Blue Ridge Mountains.
 The intimate winery accepts tastings by appointment only, so book in advance.